To start off,

 plant which... grows in a glass tube.
 Or to cut the long story short, many times I

 glass".
-On the other hand you could as well call
+On the other hand we could as well call

 that sound "sturdy" and "glossy".